• ECTS

 • Stoichiometry and reaction progress

-• Progress chart, notion of excess and deficient compounds
+• Progress chart, concept of excess and deficient compounds

 • Reaction speed: fast/slow reaction